Understanding the Importance of Personal Credit Scores

 Because the information on your credit reports determines your credit score and therefore your creditworthiness, it’s critical that you verify the accuracy of the reports.
 You can obtain one free credit report every year from each of the three major credit bureaus by visiting AnnualCreditReport.com.

-When you receive your copies, check all three reports for all personal, financial or other credit information errors, as any potential errors could have a negative impact of your credit scores.
+When you receive your copies, check all three reports for all personal, financial or other credit information errors, as any potential errors could have a negative impact on your credit scores.
 Be sure to verify account numbers, addresses, credit limits and account status.

 If you find any errors on your credit report, you can dispute them directly with the respective credit reporting bureau.
 To safeguard against errors or identity theft, experts recommend monitoring your credit using fraud alerts and other tools offered through monitoring agencies.
 For a list of the top monitoring services, check out this article by Forbes.com.